CSA-OCP-GER/aad-identity-for-developers/challenge-5-oauth2-refreshtoken.md

 ## Acquire an access token using the refresh token

+An `access_token` does not live forever - In fact, our initial `access_token` expires per default after 3600 seconds.
+The lifetime of access tokens is usually in the range of minutes to hours.

-With a `refresh_token` you can acquire a new `access_token` for all protected resources as long as the signed-in user has granted consent or until the `refresh_token` times out.
-This allows us to make API calls on behalf of the user after the initial `access_token` expires (default is 3600 seconds).
-These two links will be helpful understanding the use and lifetime of these tokens:
+Once the initial `access_token` has expired, we can use the `refresh_token` to acquire a new `access_token`.
+This is possible as long as the signed-in user has granted consent or until the `refresh_token` times out.
+Typical life times for refresh tokens are in the range of days (e.g., 30 or 90 days).
+These two links will be helpful for further understanding the use and lifetime of these tokens:

 * [Token Types](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-configurable-token-lifetimes#token-types) - What is an `access_token` and `refresh_token`
 * [Token Lifetime properties](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-configurable-token-lifetimes#configurable-token-lifetime-properties).

+Now back to how to generate an `access_token` from the `refresh_token`.
 Open Postman or Insomnia and run the following `POST` request - make sure to replace the following parameters:

 * `TENANT_ID` - Your AAD tenant Id
 * `APPLICATION_ID` - Your AAD application Id (from the create step at the top)